Product Strategy · Initial thinking

 A day in 2030

-Every conversation about retail customer relationships is a conversation about ARM.
-And ARM is Duel.
+Every conversation about retail customer relationships should become a conversation about ARM.

 03